Moesif AWS Lambda Middleware for Ruby

 identify_session

-Optional.
-A Proc that takes env, headers, body and returns a string.
+A Proc that takes env, headers, and body as arguments.

 moesif_options['identify_session'] = Proc.new { |event, context, result|